First of all, you should choose the right landing net for the task ahead.

 Hex-mesh is the most popular type of material used in landing nets.

-Its known to be very strong, and the least abrasive during testing.
+This type of mesh is known to be very strong, and the least abrasive during testing.

 A popular choice, particularly as it minimises the amount of carp ‘slime’ during landing and release.